Medical Coding

 This is a 35-credit diploma program designed to be competed in one year.
 Students learn about revenue cycles pertaining to a medical professional's service - any reason why a patient would see a doctor.

-This one-year certificate allows people to enter the workforce sooner and is stackable, meaning coursework completed can be applied to a medical coding diploma or associate degree, should the student wish to continue his or her education.
+This one-year certificate allows people to enter the workforce sooner and is stackable, meaning coursework completed can be applied to a medical coding diploma or associate degree.

 Become Certified After Graduation